Five Practical Tips to Cope with Back Pain

 After taking the medication for a few days, the usual dose was not working anymore.
 I had two choices: increase my ketorolac dose or try a different pain reliever.

-Being let down by ketorolac was sort of a wake-up call for me.
+Being let down by ketorolac was a wake-up call for me.
 I realized that taking painkillers wouldn't help my case in the long run and might even make it worse.

 For your information: most pain medications, either narcotic or nonnarcotic, work by binding to receptors in the brain and blocking the effects of special enzymes.
-Depending on the half-life, these drugs help alleviate pain for a certain duration (e.g. 4 hrs, 6hrs, 8hrs, 12 hrs, etc.).
-However, they also come up with some serious side effects.
+Depending on the half-life, these drugs help alleviate pain for a certain duration (e.g., 4 hrs, 6 hrs, 8 hrs, 12 hrs, etc.).
+However, they also have some serious side effects such as acidity, heartburn, and gastric irritation.

-[ALSO READ: Climbing the Pain Ladder: Understanding Pain Medications.]
+Recommended Reading: Climbing the Pain Ladder: Understanding Pain Medications.

-After becoming aware of the risks of continuing painkillers, I came to a decision that I must quit ketorolac and should try addressing the problem at its root.
+After becoming aware of the risks of continuing with painkillers, I decided that I must quit ketorolac and should try to address the problem at its root.
 Here are a few strategies that I used to deal with my back pain.
 I hope it will also be useful to you.

 Stand Proud